se4ai/se4ai.github.io/about-motivation.md

 AI tools ( mostly  for software engineering applications).
 We share some of that case study experience in this book.

-## But is "SE for AI" that important?
+## Is "SE for AI" all that important?

-  It is timely to talk about SE for AI since  **AI software is still software**.
-All  software
+  It is timely to talk about SE for AI. **AI software is still software** and   all  software
    (be it AI software, or otherwise) needs installation, configuration, maintenance, interfacing to other software, testing, certification, user support, usability additions, and packaging (for distribution).